Skip to content

 9.1 Additions

-New constituents may be added at a scheduled quarterly rebalance if: all eligibility criteria in Section 3 are met, the asset has met the minimum market capitalization threshold for at least 90 consecutive days, a Chainlink price feed is available and operational for at least 30 days, and the methodology committee has assigned a sector classification.
+New constituents may be added at a scheduled quarterly rebalance if: all eligibility criteria in Section 3 are met, the asset has met the minimum market capitalization threshold for at least 90 consecutive days, a Chainlink price feed is available and operational for at least 30 days, the asset is listed on Coinbase, and the methodology committee has assigned a sector classification.
+The asset's projected weight must exceed the 0.15% minimum weight floor.

 9.2 Removals

-Constituents are removed at a scheduled quarterly rebalance if: the asset no longer meets market capitalization or liquidity thresholds (having fallen below for 30+ of the preceding 90 days), the asset's Chainlink price feed has been discontinued, or the asset triggers any exclusion criterion in Section 3.2.
+Constituents are removed at a scheduled quarterly rebalance if: the asset no longer meets market capitalization or liquidity thresholds (having fallen below for 30+ of the preceding 90 days), the asset's Chainlink price feed has been discontinued, the asset's weight falls below the 0.15% minimum weight floor at two consecutive quarterly reviews, or the asset triggers any exclusion criterion in Section 3.2.
 Also via extraordinary rebalancing per Section 8.3.

 9.3 Transition